 We recommend staying at the following hotel.
 We will be meeting there every morning.

-- We will meet in in the morning to begin photographing just before sunrise (approx. 7:00am).
+Each morning we will meet in the morning to begin photographing just before sunrise (approx. 6:30am).

 In order to participate in this workshop, please email me at email@example.com, or use the form to the right.
 Here I will be able to send you a registration package and liability waiver.

 For your registration to be confirmed, you must mail a cheque with your deposit to the address that I will provide you with.
-For your convenience, payment can also be completed via PayPal, with the 2.9% PayPal surcharge being covered by the sender.
 Deposits are non-refundable, unless the workshop is cancelled by the leaders.
 Final payment of the remaining workshop fee is due 60 days before the start date of the workshop.